maxxiimo/the-front-end-manifesto/appendix-1.md

       gem 'susy'
     end

-Replace the default Gemfile with the one found in your cloned starter code.
+We replaced the default Gemfile with the one found in the cloned starter code.
+Install these gems.

 IMPORTANT: Michael Hartl [recommends][] using the following flag on your first bundle: